Radziwiłł family: Religion

 The Radziwiłł family also divided on religious grounds.
 Following the Protestant and Polish Reformation, two branches converted to Calvinism.
-One branch, the Nesvizh–Kletsk-Olyka line, remained as Calvinists for two generations until the children of Mikołaj "the Black" converted to Roman Catholicism before the end of the century.
+Some members of the Nesvizh–Kletsk-Olyka branch of family remained as Calvinists for two generations until the children of Mikołaj "the Black" converted to Roman Catholicism before the end of the century.
 The Biržai-Dubingiai line remained in the Protestant faith until the extinction of their line one century later.

+Queen Barbara Radziwiłł, sister of Mikołaj "the Red" and first cousin of Mikołaj "the Black", was practicing Catholic and hence, despite controversy surrounding her secret wedding with the King, she was recognized by popes Paul III and Julius III as legitimate royal wife and Queen of Poland.
+Nevertheless, Barbara apparently was tolerant towards different nominations, as she is not known to be conflicted with her brother or non-catholic members of her royal court because of their religious nomination.

-Both Mikołaj "the Black" and Mikołaj "the Brown" were zealous promoters and active participants of the Protestant religion within the GDL.
+Both Mikołaj "the Black" and Mikołaj "the Red" were zealous promoters and active participants of the Protestant religion within the GDL.
 Mikołaj "the Black" funded the printing of a second version, and first completed, Polish translation of a Protestant Bible, titled the "Radziwiłł Bible" (also known as "Biblia Brzeska"), which was published in the town of Brest in 1564.
 His death in 1565 was seen as a severe loss to the Protestant cause in Lithuania.
 However, Mikołaj "the Red" continued his cousin's work by founding and endowing land to several churches and schools.